Dependencies

 to solve file collisions between packages and are meaningful only

-in RDEPEND
+in RDEPEND.

 More specifically, installation of the newer package may overwrite any colliding files that belong to the older package that is explicitly blocked.
 When such file collisions occur, the colliding files cease to belong to the older package, and they remain installed after the older package is eventually uninstalled.
 The older package is uninstalled only after any newer blocking packages have been merged on top of it.

-do not work correctly.
+DEPEND do not work correctly.

 While Portage seemingly queues the package for removal, it does not